National Robotics Programme receives $60m to help spur robot adoption in industry

 SINGAPORE – A total of $60 million will be invested in the National Robotics Programme (NRP) to develop robots and push more companies in the manufacturing, logistics and healthcare sectors to adopt robotics.

 The NRP is a national platform that oversees the research and development of robotics in Singapore.
-It is funded by the National Research Foundation (NRF) and hosted by the Agency for Science, Technology and Research (A*Star).
+It is funded by the National Research Foundation (NRF) and hosted by the Agency for Science, Technology and Research.

 The investment, which was first announced during the Budget debate in March, aims to help Singapore nab a slice of the growing global robotics market, which is worth roughly $50 billion today and is estimated to grow beyond $60 billion by 2028, said the NRP on April 18.